sonic-net/SONiC/doc/mgmt/SONiC_TIMEZONE_HLD.md

 - transformer functions to
    * set "system" as key for CLOCK table in CONFIG DB
    * rpc function to get output of timedatectl for OpenConfig YANG
-   * rpc function to get output of timedatectl for SONiC YANG
    * subscribe to listen for CLOCK change in CONFIG DB
    * set local timezone for glog
 - customer cvl validation function to reject timezone if the timezone name does not exist under /usr/share/zoneinfo.
 This is for the case when timezone configuration is done from SONiC YANG.